TeasingSisyphus/CuttleAngular/README.md

 BUGS:
 	-PLAYER NUMBER
-		-If two players join in rapid (not that rapid) succession, server will consider both players to be player 0
+		-If two players join in rapid (not that rapid) succession, server will consider both players to be player 0 -HOMEPAGE GAMEDISPLAY
+		-The first tab to load the homepage occasionally doesn't get updated when games are created (including its own creations)